On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: Finite-dimensional truncation

 \subsection{Set up and notation}

 ~

-Let us start with setting up a convenient formalism for the treatment of finite-dimensional truncations of linear inverse problems in infinite-dimensional Hilbert space.
-In the framework of Galerkin and Petrov-Galerkin methods this is customarily referred to as the `\emph{approximation setting}' \cite[Sect.~2.2.1]{Ern-Guermond_book_FiniteElements}.
+Let us start with revisiting, in the present abstract terms, the setting and the formalism for a generic projection scheme -- in the framework of Galerkin and Petrov-Galerkin methods this is customarily referred to as the `\emph{approximation setting}' \cite[Sect.~2.2.1]{Ern-Guermond_book_FiniteElements}.

 Let $(u_n)_{n\in\mathbb{N}}$ and $(v_n)_{n\in\mathbb{N}}$ be two orthonormal \emph{systems} of the considered Hilbert space $\cH$.
-They need not be orthonormal \emph{bases}, although their completeness is crucial for the goodness of the approximation.
+They need not be orthonormal \emph{bases}, although their completeness is often crucial for the goodness of the approximation.

-In practice these are two \emph{explicitly known} sets of orthonormal vectors (unlike, for instance, the \emph{possibly non-explicit} orthonormal bases expressing the singular value decomposition of a given compact operator) that are going to be used in a numerical algorithm.
-In the Petrov-Galerkin nomenclature \cite{Ern-Guermond_book_FiniteElements,Quarteroni-book_NumModelsDiffProb} the $u_n$'s and the $v_n$'s span respectively the so-called `\emph{solution space}' (or `\emph{trial space}') and the `\emph{test space}' of the problem.

 The choice of $(u_n)_{n\in\mathbb{N}}$ and $(v_n)_{n\in\mathbb{N}}$ depends on the specific approach.
 In the framework of finite element methods they can be taken to be the global shape functions of the interpolation scheme \cite[Chapter 1]{Ern-Guermond_book_FiniteElements}.
 For Krylov subspace methods they are just the spanning vectors of the associated Krylov subspace \cite[Chapter 2]{Liesen-Strakos-2003}.